jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 -   Snapshot(key, valueOption, seq) is sent by the Replicator to the appropriate secondary replica to indicate a new state of the given key. valueOption has the same meaning as for Replicate messages.
 The sender of the Snapshot message shall be the Replicator.
 The Snapshot message provides a sequence number (seq) to enforce ordering between the updates.
 Updates for a given secondary replica must be processed in contiguous ascending sequence number order; this ensures that updates for every single key are applied in the correct order.
 Each Replicator uses its own number sequence starting at zero.
 When a snapshot arrives at a Replica with a sequence number which is greater than the currently expected number, then that snapshot must be ignored (meaning no state change and no reaction).
 When a snapshot arrives at a Replica with a sequence number which is smaller than the currently expected number, then that snapshot must be ignored and immediately acknowledged as described below.
 The sender reference when sending the Snapshot message must be the Replicator actor (not the primary replica actor or any other).

 -   SnapshotAck(key, seq) is the reply sent by the secondary replica to the Replicator as soon as the update is persisted locally by the secondary replica.
 The replica might never send this reply in case it is unable to persist the update.
 The sender of the SnapshotAck message shall be the secondary Replica.
 The acknowledgement is sent immediately for requests whose sequence number is less than the next expected number.
-The expected number is set to the greater of the previously expected number and the sequence number just acknowledged, incremented by one
+The expected number is set to the greatest of the previously expected number and the sequence number just acknowledged, incremented by one

 You should note that the Replicator may handle multiple snapshots of a given key in parallel (i.e. their replication has been initiated but not yet completed).
 It is allowed—but not required— to batch changes before sending them to the secondary replica, provided that each replication request is acknowledged properly and in the right sequence when complete.
 An example: